 President and Chief Executive Officer

-Elected to the board November 12, 2014 Timothy O’Shaughnessy became president and chief executive officer of Graham Holdings, effective November 2015.
-O'Shaughnessy joined the Company as president in 2014 to oversee investments and acquisitions, and to help set a new direction following the sale of The Washington Post.
+Elected to the board November 12, 2014 Tim O’Shaughnessy was named president and CEO of Graham Holdings, effective November 12, 2015.
+He joined the GH in November 2014 to oversee investments and acquisitions and to help set a new direction for the Company following the sale of The Washington Post.
 Previously, he served as chief executive officer of LivingSocial, which he co-founded in 2007.
-During his tenure, the e-commerce and marketing company grew sales to nearly $2
+During his tenure, the e-commerce and marketing company grew sales to nearly $2 billion.

 Senior Vice President–Finance Chief Financial Officer